How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 Reasons Why Planning Your MVP Budget in Advance Is a Must

 Of course, having a decent and glitch-free MVP is the primary step before you proceed to scaling the startup or project.
 Hence, you can't compromise quality.
-But the problem is that if you don't plan the MVP cost ahead, you can get carried away and quickly go over the budget limit (and financial risks are always painstaking).
+But the problem is that if you don't plan the MVP costs ahead, you can get carried away and quickly go over the budget limit (and financial risks are always painstaking).

 Let's put it this way, imagine that you're planning a small reception.
 You have an approximate guest list, a theme, a couple of venues to choose from, and a few ideas about the main course and decor.
 How easy would it be to spend twice as much as you really need?
 Even small events can cost a fortune if you start adding on fire shows, videographers, cover bands, truffles, and oysters, right?
 The same thing may happen with your MVP.